Are Tracks Worth It? Pros and Cons

 This means the tracks need to account for all the buoyancy as they get little to no help from the vehicle body.

-In bottomless and powdery snow, a snowmobile may stay on top, whereas an ATV or UTV with tracks will dig down until regaining traction on firmer snow or solid ground.
+In bottomless and powdery snow, a snowmobile may stay on top, whereas an ATV or UTV with tracks will dig down until it regains traction on firmer snow or solid ground.
 If the loose snow is too deep, there is a high risk of getting stuck.

 An ATV With Tracks Cannot Utilize Speed Like a Snowmobile